 Our bodies on display: What happens when you tell

 The above mentioned perception is one of the reasons I believe that each survivor that chooses to speak out, no matter how long it takes them from the time of incident, should be listened to, and respected.
-It the most vulnerable thing I can think of; to have your body be invaded.
+It’s the most vulnerable thing I can think of; to have your body be invaded.
 Describing those facts is re-triggering that trauma each and every time.
-We require this process, often with little regard to how it makes the survivor feel.
+We (in society, court and for reporting) require this process, often with little regard to how it makes the survivor feel.

 Head on a Stick By Charlotte Farhan